ibm-cloud-docs/openshift/odf-virt-performance.md

 ### Understand cluster states
 {: #odf-virt-health-states}

-The output of `ceph status` includes placement group (PG) states that indicate the current health of your data.
+The output of `ceph status` includes placement group (PG) states that indicate data health.

 Active/clean
 :   The ideal state.
-All placement groups are active, all data is replicated, and no data is being moved.
+All placement groups are active, all data is replicated, and no data is moving.
 No action is required.

 Active+remapped, active+backfilling, active+recovering
 :   Data is being redistributed.
-These states are normal after an OSD resource change, a node replacement, or a scaling operation.
+These states are normal after an OSD resource change, node replacement, or scaling operation.
 Wait for the cluster to return to `active/clean` before making additional changes.

-The following example shows healthy output:
+Example healthy output:

 ```
 HEALTH_OK
 ```
 {: screen}

-The following example shows output during a rebalancing operation:
+Example output during rebalancing:

 ```
 HEALTH_WARN